 Bartenders may also serve food to customers.
 They order inventory such as liquor, drink mixes, straws and napkins.
 They wash glassware and maintain clean conditions in the bar area.

-The job outlook for bartending is good, in part because of high job turnover rate.
-Average job growth was anticipated for bartenders; the BLS estimated employment to escalate at least ten percent between 2008 and 2018.
+The job outlook for bartending is good, in part because of a high job turnover rate.
+Below average job growth was anticipated for bartenders; the BLS estimated employment to escalate nine percent between 2010 and 2020.